 Apollo Bay Beach

-Apollo Bay VIC is fronted by a beautiful 3km long sandy beach.
+Apollo Bay Vic is fronted by a beautiful 3km long sandy beach.
 The golden sand beach is fairly flat and protected by dunes.
+It is one of the town’s greatest assets and one of the reasons people keep coming back for holidays.

-Apollo Bay Beach has smaller waves which make it suitable for new surfers, as well as a playground and toilets.
+You can swim at this beach or simply go for a stroll.
+In the summer months the beach is protected by lifeguards.
+Apollo Bay Beach also has smaller waves which make it suitable for new surfers, as well as a playground and toilets.
+There is parking behind the beach.

 Anchor Memorial & Apollo Bay War Memorial